secdev/scapy/doc/scapy/advanced_usage.rst

 First example
 -------------

 Let's begin with a simple example.
-I take the convention to write states with capitals, but anything valid with python syntax would work as well.
+I take the convention to write states with capitals, but anything valid with Python syntax would work as well.

 ::